bpowers/liquid-types/README.md

 TODO
 ----

+Q = {0 ≤ ν; ν < len a} // from pg.
+21

+- [ ] Uninterpreted function terms in Z3
+- [ ] fix: "expr typechecks if there is an appropriate liquid type that can be instantiated for the α in the polymorphic type of fix; intuitively, this liquid type corresponds to the type of the recursive function f"
+- [ ] α-rename variables
 - [ ] Does Γ include both Dependent Types AND Liquid Types?
 - [ ] Builtin functions - in the builtin type environment and evaluation context
+- [ ] Divide by zero
 - [ ] Add refined::Expr
 - [ ] lower from explicit::Expr => refined::Expr w/ liquid type variables
 - [ ] Generate liquid type constraints